Food Services

 Ram Pak Program

-If you believe that your child could benefit from this program, we encourage you to sign up.
-Please complete the required RamPack Food Program Consent Form, and return it to Nurse Hinkle.
-Forms are available outside of the school office and online.
+If you believe that your family could benefit from this generous program, we encourage you to sign up.
+Forms are available from the school nurse or by clicking the link below.
+Please use one form per family.

 The program begins approximately the week after school starts and runs until the week before school ends.
-Each family needs only one form per family.
-The information you provide is confidential and only the school nurse will view the information.

 If you have any questions, please contact Anna Hinkle, district nurse and Food Service director.